Honey, I Shrunk the Kids: Casting

 Judy Taylor, Mike Fenton, and Lynda Gordon were the casting directors.
 Before Rick Moranis was cast as Wayne Szalinski, the script was written with Chevy Chase in mind because of his popularity in National Lampoon's Vacation.
-He was filming the second sequel, National Lampoon's Christmas Vacation, and was too busy to portray Wayne.
+He was filming the second sequel, National Lampoon's Christmas Vacation, therefore was unavailable to portray Wayne.

 John Candy was also considered for the role of Wayne.
-He declined, but suggested to Johnston that his friend (and costar of SCTV, Little Shop of Horrors and Spaceballs), Rick Moranis, would be a good choice.
-Marcia Strassman portrays Wayne's wife, Diane, who is having marital troubles with him.
+He declined, but suggested to Johnston that his friend (and costar of SCTV, Little Shop of Horrors, and Spaceballs), Moranis, would be a good choice.
+Marcia Strassman (at the time best known as Julie Kotter from the sitcom Welcome Back, Kotter) portrays Wayne's wife, Diane.

-Matt Frewer and Kristine Sutherland portray Russ and Mae Thompson, the Szalinskis' next door neighbors and parents of Russ Jr. and Ron.
-Russ is very demanding of Russ Jr. and can't understand why he isn't more interested in masculine things such as football and fishing (until the end of the film, when he learns to accept him for who he is).
-He is dimwitted and clumsy and secretly takes to cigarettes when he is nervous or scared.
-On the other hand, Mae is a very nice person and friendly with the Szalinskis.

-The film needed four teenagers to play the leads.
-Russ Jr., portrayed by Thomas Wilson Brown, seems to be interested in Amy, and less in football, while Ron, Jared Rushton, appears to be more straightforward and a bully toward Nick, although he warms towards him.
-Rushton has quoted that he took the role after thinking that the script was "appealing" and he thought his character had progressed throughout the film with his personality.
+Russ Jr. was portrayed by Thomas Wilson Brown, while Jared Rushton portrayed Ron.
+Rushton has stated that he took the role after finding the script "appealing," and he believed his character had evolved throughout the film, reflecting his personality.

 Amy O'Neill and Robert Oliveri were cast as Amy and Nick Szalinski, Wayne and Diane's kids.
-Oliveri commented that he was in awe about watching his stunt double do his stunts.
+Oliveri commented that he was in awe of watching his stunt double do his stunts.
 He later starred as Kevin Boggs in Tim Burton's Edward Scissorhands.
-O'Neill thought the film was a fun experience and that doing off-set activities, such as swimming or playing cards, was fun to do with the other younger cast members.
-She accepted the role because it was a "Disney movie."
+O'Neill thought the film was a fun experience, particularly enjoying off-set activities like swimming or playing cards with the other younger cast members.
+She accepted the role because it was a "Disney movie".